bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **How do you respond to his question?
 Do you reveal any truth, or do you hide behind the armor of a mercenary?**

-The figure watches you carefully as you speak, taking a single, thoughtful bite of his apple.
+The figure watches you carefully as you speak, puffing on his pipe.

 "A man who fights for nothing will eventually be consumed by nothing," he says quietly.
-"My sources tell me of a war you lost and a wound you can't heal.
+"My sources tell me of a wound you can't heal.
 They tell me of a family you lost and a life you had to leave behind.
 I'm not offering you coin, for I know you will eventually be sick of it.
 I'm offering you a chance to be part of something more.
 A chance to be a hero when no one else is looking."

 He hands you a scroll, its paper heavy and its words already written.
 "I need you to find some people for me.
 They have been selected for a reason, but they have no reason to trust you.
 You must convince them to come with you.
 If you succeed, you will have a part in a story greater than anything you could ever imagine.
 A story that could save both lands."
 He looks at you, his gaze piercing.
 "I am placing my faith in you.
 Will you place yours in me?"